Hundred Days order of battle: Waterloo Campaign

-The preceding corps were to be formed into L'Armée du Nord (the "Army of the North") and led by Napoleon Bonaparte would participate in the Waterloo Campaign.
+The preceding corps were to be formed into L'Armée du Nord (the "Army of the North"), led by Napoleon Bonaparte and would participate in the Waterloo Campaign.

 Armies of observation

 For the defence of France, Bonaparte deployed his remaining forces within France observing France's enemies, foreign and domestic, intending to delay the former and suppress the latter.
 By June, they were organised as follows:

-V Corps – Armée du Rhin (Rapp), cantoned near Strassburg.
+V Corps – Armée du Rhin (Jean Rapp), cantoned near Strassburg.